-- 25. Any other relevant measures to prevent corruption in public and private sector - a.
-Top executive functions (measures relating to GRECO evaluation R5)
+25. Any other relevant measures to prevent corruption in public and private sector

-No substantial changes have occurred since the publication of the Rule of Law Report 2020 with regards to any other relevant measures to prevent corruption in the public and private sector of top executive functions. - b.
-Law Enforcement (LEA- measures relating to GRECO evaluation R5) Efforts continue to implement GRECO recommendations.
+No substantial changes have occurred since the publication of the Rule of Law Report 2020 with regards to any other relevant measures to prevent corruption in the public and private sector of top executive functions.

+Efforts continue to implement GRECO recommendations.
 The compliance report in this context will be discussed in March in the next GRECO meeting, and will be made public after translation.
-The most important measures that can be referred to in the context of law enforcement agencies: - The police adopted and published theme pages of its Professional Code.
+The most important measures that can be referred to in the context of law enforcement agencies:

+- The police adopted and published theme pages of its Professional Code.
 These are documents on their intranet dealing with a range of integrity issues and including both case law on the matter, practical examples and internal regulations and guidance.
 This follows the rules of conduct (gedragsregels) that the KMar (Royal Netherlands Marechaussee) adopted in 2019 following GRECO recommendations. - Both the national police and KMar have developed additional training programmes relating to integrity.
 The KMar have recently developed two short practical training courses within the Open Defence Academy (ODA) around the topics of Leadership & Ethics (6 modules) and Integrity & Vulnerability (4 modules).
 For more in-depth knowledge, an online Master Class on Ethics and Information Security is also available online.
 In addition, a new application for mobile devices became available in April 2020 (My Defence) that provides support for internal communication and information, integrity and security for the entire Defence organization.
 The police education curriculum is currently being adjusted to ensure that integrity issues are included.
 A new education block on integrity is being developed, with an emphasis on dilemmas and using the thematic pages of the Professional Code.
 The development of this program is in an advanced stage.
 It exists of two-day "in person" training and additional E-learning modules.
 Due to Covid-19, the in-person training has not yet been launched, but is now planned for Q2 2021.
 Work is also ongoing to develop a professional e-learning programme through a mobile phone application (KNOWINGO). - Both the national police and KMar have introduced various new tools and applications in the context of access and screening of the use of law enforcement data.
 These are mostly technical control measures. - The national police are completing a Financial Interests Policy Rule, detailing which officials have a duty to report financial interests, what is meant by financial interests and how these interests must be reported.
 A Financial Compliance Officer who is to supervise the reporting thereof and the adequate implementation of this policy rule, was approved by senior management late December 2020.
-The KMar has, in addition to legislation on the duty to report financial interests already in place in the General Military Civil Servants Statute (Algemeen militair ambtenarenreglement)39, developed a draft memorandum on registering financial interests.
-This memorandum has not yet formally entered into force. - As was mentioned last year, legislation on screening of police personnel on integrity was being developed.
-As of October 2020 this legislation is adopted by both houses of Parliament; implementation of the legislation and supporting regulations are expected by the end of 2021.40 - The WODC research on the risks of conflicts of interests of police and KMar after leaving employment is ongoing and expected to be published by summer 2021.
+The KMar has, in addition to legislation on the duty to report financial interests already in place in the General Military Civil Servants Statute (Algemeen militair ambtenarenreglement) 42, developed a draft memorandum on registering financial interests.
+This memorandum has not yet formally entered into force.

-Jarenlange celstraffen voor witwassen mondkapjesfraudegeld | Nieuws | Rechtspraak, Drie aanhoudingen voor fraude met COVID-steunmaatregelen - FIOD
+41 See: Jaarbericht FIOD 2020, Opsporend Nederland samen sterk in de fraudebestrijding - FIOD Jarenlange celstraffen voor witwassen mondkapjesfraudegeld | Nieuws | Rechtspraak, Drie aanhoudingen voor fraude met COVID-steunmaatregelen - FIOD